Ryan McMahon Preview, Player Props: Rockies vs. Blue Jays

-The Colorado Rockies and Ryan McMahon (.324 slugging percentage over his past 10 games, including one homer), take on starting pitcher Hyun-Jin Ryu and the Toronto Blue Jays at Coors Field, Friday at 8:40 PM ET.
+The Colorado Rockies and Ryan McMahon (.378 slugging percentage over his past 10 games, including one homer), take on starter Yusei Kikuchi and the Toronto Blue Jays at Coors Field, Saturday at 8:10 PM ET.

+He strung together two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Blue Jays.

 Ryan McMahon Game Info & Props vs. the Blue Jays